 Even in the present wasteful context, why is the strap typically cut with such utter disregard for the unique possibilities for making use of such a strong, flat tie.
 Specifically, have you ever heard any recommendation to cut the strap right next to the crimped steel fastener so as to preserve as much length of strap as possible, even if the steel fastener is cut off and discarded or reused as steel?
 I’m quite sure the answer is “no” in every case.
 Part of the reason is obvious.
 Since reuse is out of the question, there is no context of reuse that would facilitate any individual to think in those terms.
-However, there is a context of discard which consists of the enormous infrastructure for collecting and discarding cans of unwanted goods.
-So what would a context of reuse consist of?
+A long strap, let’s say 6 or 10 feet long, could lose only one foot by being cut and could then be used for a smaller package.
+However, there is a context of discard which dictates that it is always best to simply unroll new strap from the long reel every time and discard the shorter but perfectly usable short, recovered strap.
+So what would a mentality of reuse consist of?
 It isn’t hard to imagine.
 It would be enough if that screw down fastener mentioned above were to be standard.
-Then two straps could be joined end to end with one of those and used in an even longer application.
+Then two short straps could be joined end to end with one of those and used in an even longer application.

 The potential for designing and selling a reusable fastener is obvious.
 At its best, Zero Waste theory normally points to new businesses based on conservation principles.